 The Province also provided municipalities with increased flexibility to manage business property taxes, through the business tax capping program.
 Additional enhancements to those implemented in 2016 were added in 2017 to accelerate progress to Current Value Assessment taxes and options to exit and phase-out from the tax capping program.
-By adopting these various enhancements over the years, 2018 represents the first year since capping was introduced that all Essex County properties are now out of the program and are taxed at their current value assessment.
+By adopting these various enhancements over the years, 2019 represents the second year since capping was introduced that all Essex County properties are out of the program and are taxed at their current value assessment.

 In 2017, a new option came available to municipalities to alter the Vacant Unit Rebate and Vacant/Excess Land Subclasses Reduction Programs.
-In consultation with the lower tier municipalities, and after completing a multi-pronged public engagement process, resolutions were passed to endorse the phasing out of the Vacant Unit Rebate program for the 2018 taxation year.
-The County's application is currently with the Minister of Finance for approval and processing of an Ontario Regulation amendment.
+In consultation with the lower tier municipalities, and after completing a multipronged public engagement process, resolutions were passed to endorse the phasing out of the Vacant Unit Rebate program for the 2018 taxation year.
+The County's application was approved by the Minister of Finance and Ontario Regulation Amendment 360/18 was passed on May 3, 2018.